Studies included in MASTIF

 Specifically about cones

 Cones can develop over one to three years, depending on the species.
 Female cones typically expand from buds in the spring, remaining small and closed for the first year.
-Pollination occurs the second year, after which cones expand rapidly and eventually brown when cones open and seeds begin to disperse.
+Pollination may occur in the second year, after which cones expand rapidly and eventually brown when cones open and seeds begin to disperse.
 Cones can begin to open in fall of this second year, but seeds may release throughout winter.
 Most cones mature zero, one, or two seeds per bract.
 To obtain seeds per cone, cones are sampled from multiple individuals and locations and counted.

 Cones can be counted green, in late spring or summer of the year in which they will disperse or in autumn or winter when brown and after they have opened.
 Cones begin to fall from trees soon after seeds are shed, but, depending on species, may remain on the tree for years.
 Older cones are grey in color, and we do not count them.
 For example, the serotinous cones P. contorta, P. banksiana, and P. serotina remain on trees, with seeds intact until heated by fire.
 P. contorta can produce both serotinous cones and non-serotinous cones, the latter opening in autumn and releasing seeds like most other species.
 Non-serotinous cones may also persist on trees for years, including Pinus echinacea, P. clausa, P. virginiana, and Sequoiadendron giganteum.
 The proportions of serotinous and non-serotinous cones varies by individual tree.
 For these species, we record each individual as serotinous, non-serotinous, or mixed.

 Seed predation begins in the canopy, where squirrels dismember cones, and birds can extract seeds after cones open but before seeds are dispersed.
 Uncertainty in the model has to allow for variation in seeds per cone, in addition to cone production and seed dispersal.
 Due to canopy predation, seed trap counts are conservative.